neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ```
 For more details on available configuration see [storage/v2 README.md](../../internal/storage/v2/README.md)

-Sync will read from the "archive", and backup files that have been added to a dataset in the "sync" storage.
+Sync operates by reading file data from the "archive" backend and replicating it to the "sync" backend for all files associated with a dataset.

 ### Logging settings